 Proxy or VPN may have caused the issue.
 Try disabling it and pinging again.
 If the network issue disappears, the problem is caused by the intermediate server.
 Connect without it or think about changing VPN/proxy.

 Inappropriate settings may have caused the issue.
 Try to return the old ones and ping again.
 If the issue goes away, use old settings, which works better.

 In our service, you can return the default parameters in a couple of clicks.
 To do this, reinstall OS on the server — a new OS will have default network settings.
 This can be done according to the instructions:

-If the cases above are not about you or advices doesn’t help (to the top)
+If the cases above are not about you or the advices don’t help

 Write to technical support — we will find the cause of the issue.
 In your message, indicate: